NOTA Board

 A random fact about myself is that St. Patrick's Day is my favorite non-major holiday.

-Vice President of Academia - Hannah Wieger, OTR/L, CLT
+Vice President of Academia - Tara Ruppert, OTD, OTR/L, CHT

 Vice President of Acute Care - Latisha Rankin, OTR/L